| June

 always green when I have been here, but folks say it does dry up in

+the fall.
 Except for the central residential areas (and

 probably inner-city